 Big Earth Observation Data Analytics and Bioeconomy in the Brazilian Amazon

-On 20 April from 13-14, Antonio Miguel V. Monteiro will be giving an online talk hosted by the CCIT, the DecouplingIT project, and the Amazônia 4.0 project, in which he will address his current project on Big Earth observation data analytics and bioeconomy in the Brazilian Amazon as well as the dynamics of the agrarian economy in the context of an urbanized forest.
+On 20 April from 13-14, Antonio Miguel V. Monteiro will gave an online talk hosted by the CCIT, the DecouplingIT project, and the Amazônia 4.0 project, in which he will address his current project on Big Earth observation data analytics and bioeconomy in the Brazilian Amazon as well as the dynamics of the agrarian economy in the context of an urbanized forest.
 Monteiro is a senior researcher at INPE (the Brazilian National Institute for Space Research) and holds a DPhil in Electronic Engineering and Control/Computer Science from the University of Sussex (1993).
 His research involves the development of geographically aware methods oriented to bridging the gap between research and services in public health programs and urban planning.
-If you would like to attend the talk please either come to room 2A08 at ITU or send an email to firstname.lastname@example.org no later than 17 April to get an invitation to the online talk.

 Living in 3D: Decarbonization, Decoupling, and Degrowth

-On Thursday February 23, Dominic Boyer will be giving a talk entitled "Living in 3D: Decarbonization, Decoupling, and Degrowth" from 11-12 at the IT University (NB!
-Moved to room 3A20).
+On Thursday February 23, Dominic Boyer gave a talk entitled "Living in 3D: Decarbonization, Decoupling, and Degrowth".
 Boyer is a Professor at the Department of Anthropology at Rice University.
 His research focuses on the study of energy, climate, politics, and society.
 He recently completed a field research project on the political culture of wind power development in Southern Mexico and is currently researching competing models of electricity provision and their social implications in Europe, the United States, and Latin America.
 Professor Boyer will be in Copenhagen due to his role as an advisory board member of the Decoupling IT project.

 In this talk, I discuss the evolution of the high energy growth paradigm of northern modernity through the overlapping energy regimes of new world plantations (sucropolitics), machinic industrialism (carbopolitics) and plastic mobilization (petropolitics) to help identify some of the key areas of intervention for what I term “decompositional politics” (Boyer 2023).
 Then I turn to a discussion of three key frontlines of decompositional politics today: decarbonization (decomposing the sucro/carbo/petrostate), degrowth (decomposing habits and systems of productivity-for-its-own-sake) and decoupling, which is, in many respects, the most paradoxical and elusive of the three projects.
 On the face of things, decoupling seeks to emancipate high energy modernity from its burden of ecological unsustainability while promising at the same time to justly secure the pleasures and luxuries of high energy modernity for all.
 It sounds too good to be true and indeed recent studies cast serious doubt on the reality of decoupling economic growth from carbon emissions.
 Is this simply another seductive petrocultural mirage?
 Perhaps.
 But it is intriguing that some of the more persuasive degrowth proponents seem to see decoupling as a real possibility.
 One striking consonance between decompositional and conventional politics is the belief that a low energy modernity is not only possible but scalable and sustainable.